 “You can do this by giving your baby a bath or topping and tailing him with a warm, moist washer or sponge.
 It’s safe to get the stump wet.
 It won’t slow up healing or make infection more likely (Bryanton et al 2004).” // www.babycentre.com.au

 Washing your baby’s stump is simple and easy.
-All you will need to do is use tap water, and if you do choose to use a baby cleanser, just be sure to use on that is pH neutral.
+All you will need to do is use tap water, and if you do choose to use a baby cleanser, just be sure to use one that’s pH neutral.
 Wash your baby and softly pat the stump with a soft cloth.
-You can also use a cotton bud to gently clean around the edges, and remove any excess gunk or dried blood.
+You can also use a cotton bud to gently clean around the edges and remove any excess gunk or dried blood.

-Dry the area properly before putting on a diaper, and when you do, fold the top of the diaper over to leave the stump free and uncovered.
+Dry the area properly before putting on a diaper.
+When you do, fold the top of the diaper over to leave the stump free and uncovered.

-Now, if your baby was born prematurely, it is a good idea to use antiseptic to clean the stump, but of course consult your obstetrician regarding this.
+Now, if your baby was born prematurely, it’s a good idea to use antiseptic to clean the stump, but of course consult your obstetrician first.
 This is because she typically won’t be able to have a bath for a while.

 A few more stump cleaning tips from babycentre.com.au

-- Always wash your hands before handling your baby’s stump, before and after nappy changes and washes.
+- Always wash your hands before handling your baby’s stump

 - Let the stump come away naturally.
 Don’t pull on it.

-- Try to keep the stump from getting covered in wee or poo.
-You can do this by folding down the waist of your baby’s nappy.
+- Try to keep the stump from getting covered in pee or poop.
+You can do this by folding down the waist of your baby’s diaper.
 This will leave the stump exposed to the air or covered by loose, clean clothes.
-Some nappies have a cut-out on the front to leave the stump uncovered.
+Some have a cut-out on the front to leave the stump uncovered.

-- If the stump does gets wee or poo on it, wash it off carefully with water
+- If the stump does get pee or poop on it, wash it off carefully with water.

 The Healing Time for the Belly Button